-NFL Star Adrian Peterson teams up with activist for peace walk
+NFL Star Adrian Peterson teams up with community activist for peace walk in Houston

-HOUSTON — Adrian Peterson is a tough guy on the field but off the field the NFL star is hoping to help keep the peace!
-His All Day Elite Camp is teaming up with the No More Bloodshed Movement for the Stop The Violence Peace Walk Saturday.
+HOUSTON — Adrian Peterson is a tough guy on the field, but off the field, the NFL star is hoping to help keep the peace!
+His All Day Elite Camp is teaming up with the No More Bloodshed Movement for the Stop The Violence Peace Walk on Saturday.

 "We're going to march down and try to spread the word so people can see how much bloodshed is happening," Peterson said.
-He lost his own brother to gun violence in the Sunnyside area in 2007.

-Community Activist Deric Muhammad will be leading this weekend's walk.
+Community activist Deric Muhammad will be leading this weekend's walk.
 He said it's time to put a stop to the senseless loss of life.

 "We're calling the community out to take to the streets to use our collective voice to raise our voices against the violence and also put our heads together to see how we can solve the problem," Muhammad said.